melat0nin/zotero-roam-export/README.md

 ## Instructions

 Right-click an item, items, or collection, and choose `Export to Roam`.
+Save the export file, and upload into Roam using `Import Files` from the `...` menu.

 ---